TimvdLippe/internship-report-google/README.md

 | Mobile | 902ms | 874ms | 28ms |

 The serialized metadata for property-effects was big enough to trump the benefit of skipping parsing cost of properties.
-Moreover, the property metadata was still required for other aspects of the Polymer metadata system for for example default values.
+Moreover, the property metadata was still required for other aspects of the Polymer metadata system for, for example, default values.
 Pre-building property metadata would thus be feasible if and only if all property metadata is pre-built.
 We discovered this caveat late in the process and there was not enough time to incorporate these changes in the time scope of the project.
 Section “Further possible improvements” lists all extra opportunities.